rickconci/GeomMLProj/README.md

 This repository contains implementation code for our NeurIPS 2024 paper: "*Knowledge-Empowered Dynamic Graph Network for Irregularly Sampled Medical Time Series*".

-We propose Knowledge-Empowered Dynamic Graph Network (KEDGN), a graph neural network empowered by variables’ textual medical information, aiming to model variable-specific temporal dependencies and inter-variable dependencies in ISMTS.
+We propose Knowledge-Empowered Dynamic Graph Network (KEDGN), a graph neural network empowered by variables' textual medical information, aiming to model variable-specific temporal dependencies and inter-variable dependencies in ISMTS.
 We evaluate KEDGN on four healthcare datasets.

 ## The model framework of KEDGN

 ![model](model.png)

 ## Experimental settings